Divine retribution

 The End of the World, commonly known as The Great Day of His Wrath, an 1851–1853 oil painting on canvas by the English painter John Martin.
 According to Frances Carey, the painting shows the "destruction of Babylon and the material world by natural cataclysm".
-This painting, Carey holds, is a response to the emerging industrial scene of London as a metropolis in the early nineteenth century, and the original growth of the Babylon civilisation and its final destruction.
+The painting, Carey holds, is a response to the emerging industrial scene of London as a metropolis in the early 19th century, and the original growth of the Babylon civilisation and its final destruction.
 According to the Tate, the painting depicts a portion of Revelation 16, a chapter from the New Testament.

-Divine retribution (also known as divine punishment, divine abuse, or supernatural abuse) is the supernatural punishment of a single person, a group of people, or everyone, by a deity in response to some action.
-Mythology and folklore about how a deity imposed punishment on previous inhabitants of their land, causing their doom, can be found in several cultures.
+Divine retribution or divine punishment is the supernatural punishment of a single person, a group of people, or everyone, by a deity in response to the invocation of their anger.
+Myths and folklore detailing how a deity imposed punishment on previous inhabitants of a land, causing widespread death and misfortune, can be found across many cultures.

-An example of divine retribution is the story found in many religions about a great flood destroying all of humanity, as described in the Epic of Gilgamesh, the Hindu Vedas, or the Christian Book of Genesis (6:9–8:22), leaving one principal 'chosen' survivor.
-In the Epic of Gilgamesh, the survivor is Utnapishtim.
-In the Hindu Vedas, it is Manu.
-In the Christian book of Genesis, it is Noah.
-References in the Old Testament and the Quran to a man named Nuh (Noah), who was commanded by God to build an ark, suggest that one man and his followers were saved in a great flood.
+An example of divine retribution is the story, found in many religions, about a great flood that destroys all of humanity, as described in the Epic of Gilgamesh, the Hindu Vedas, or the Hebrew Book of Genesis (6:9–8:22), but leaves one 'chosen' survivor.
+In the Tanakh, as well as the Old Testament and the Quran, a man named Nuh (Noah) was commanded by God to build an ark in order to survive a great flood; meanwhile, in the Epic of Gilgamesh, the survivor of this flood is Utnapishtim, and in the Hindu Vedas, it is Manu.
+This suggests that one man and his followers were saved in a great flood.